 This is an optional sign reading 'Tiredness Can Kill/Take a Break'.
 In the 1990s the Highways Agency placed them along roads where there is likely to be a high number of fatigue-related accidents.
 They are always placed two miles before a service area to remind drivers to take a break without leading to large numbers stopping inappropriate places, except for one sign on the M5 which is there as the road is particularly dull.

 Although no new installations of this sign have been put up, some have been replaced.
-They don't appear to be in the Traffic Signs and General Directions (TSRGD).
+It doesn't appear to be in the Traffic Signs and General Directions (TSRGD).

 Services Open As Usual